-- Education: List any degrees and certifications that you’ve gotten.
+- Education: List any degrees and certifications.

-- Résumé: Attach a professional résumé to give clients a more in-depth look at your experience.
+- Resume: Attach a professional resume to give clients a more in-depth look at your experience.

 - Photo: Include a flattering professional photo of yourself—ideally a headshot taken by a professional photographer with appropriate lighting and cropping.
 Think carefully about your wardrobe and any hair/makeup decisions.
 How do you want to present yourself?

-3. Explore and Join Marketplaces
+3. Join Marketplaces

 4. Review Your Matches

-Once you’ve found and joined marketplaces that you’re interested in, it’s time to sit back and let your optimized profile do its job.
+Now it’s time to sit back and let your optimized profile do its job.
 Depending on the marketplace you join, sometimes you’ll have to wait for a profile review and acceptance to see potential projects.

 5. Set Up Inbox Filtering